SDWebImage/SDWebImagePDFCoder/README.md

 For firmware which is below iOS/tvOS 11+, `UIImage` && `UIImageView` does not support vector image rendering.
 Even you can add PDF image in Xcode Asset Catalog, it was encoded to bitmap PNG format when compiled but not support runtime scale.

 For `UIImageView`, we will only parse PDF with a fixed image size (from the PDF cropBox information).
-But we also support you to specify a desired size during image loading using `PDFImageSize` context option.
-And you can specify whether or not to keep aspect ratio during scale using `PDFImagePreserveAspectRatio` context option.
+But we also support you to specify a desired size during image loading using `.pdfImageSize` context option.
+And you can specify whether or not to keep aspect ratio during scale using `.pdfImagePreserveAspectRatio` context option.

+Note: Even you're on iOS/tvOS 11+, you can also use the `.pdfPrefersBitmap` context option to force us to generate the bitmap form of PDF, instead of the vector format.
+This can be used for some general image processing code.

 + Objective-C